 Once they’re alone, Ben asks the Doctor what he knows about this twin planet.
 The Doctor replies, “I know what that planet is and what it means to Earth… Pretty soon we’ll be having visitors.”

 As a matter of fact, a spaceship is landing practically on top of them, just a few hundred yards from the Tardis.
 Not that anyone notices this.

 The General has sent a couple of men out to break into the “hut” and check it out.

 The soldiers can’t get the Tardis door to open.
 One goes back down into the base to get tools and more men.
 The other one is on the surface alone when a line of clumsy-looking metallic figures come at him from out of the snowstorm.
 He shoot at them, but it does no good.

 When more men come up to the surface, they find someone standing at the Tardis door, back to them, head and shoulders hidden beneath a cloak… but when this person turns around, he’s not the lone soldier.

 The Antarctic isn’t a safe place for human beings to venture.
-Never mind the extreme cold–there are worse dangers to be met with: Hapless Norwegian scientists discovering an ancient spaceship under the ice and letting loose a shape-shifting horror on themselves and then then the American base nearby.
-Elder Beings thawing out to slaughter a Miskatonic University Expedition and taking a specimen man and dog back to their eons-old city near the South Pole.
-And here it’s the very first Cybermen!
+Never mind the extreme cold–there are worse dangers to be met with: shape-shifting horrors in an ancient spaceship under the ice, waiting to be dug up and let loose by hapless Norwegian scientists, first on themselves and then on the American base nearby.
+Elder Beings thawed out to slaughter a Miskatonic University Expedition and taking a specimen man and dog back to their eons-old city near the South Pole where giant albino penguins and shoggoths still nest.
+Here, it’s the very first Cybermen!

 The rest of the soldiers get clobbered before they have chance to put up much of a fight, and the Cybermen take the cloaks from their fallen bodies.